cirosantilli/linux-cheat/posix/index.md

     man 7 regex

-posix specifies are two types of regexes:
+POSIX specifies are two types of regexes:

 - basic (RE)
 - extended (ERE)

-basic is deprecated, so don't use it
+Basic is deprecated, so don't use it.

 it is useful to learn since many posix compliant shell utilities may use them but not perl regexes, for example `grep` or `sed`.